Running Injury Prevention: How Massage Therapy Keeps Toronto Runners Strong

 Why Running Injury Prevention Matters for Toronto Athletes

-Common Spring Running Injury Patterns
+Common Running Injury Patterns

 - IT Band Syndrome: Particularly common when transitioning from treadmill running to outdoor terrain